We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Unlike other works on the topic, written for an academic audience, Momjian’s book serves as a lucid introduction to Tigranes II’s life for any audience with an interest in ancient history.
 It was my great honor to be asked to consult on the work in manuscript form fact-checking and proofreading, and I recommend the book highly.
 Although I have known Tigranes’ story for many years, when I read Momjian’s book I found myself in suspense toward the end, eager to learn how things might turn out for the protagonist.

 Serge, Momjian,.
 "Tigranes the Great: The Rise and Fall of an Ancient Empire."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 21 Oct 2020.
+World History Encyclopedia.
+World History Encyclopedia, 21 Oct 2020.
 Web.
-26 Nov 2020.
+27 Feb 2021.